-Before we share your information we require third parties to enter into an agreement committing to processing the data only in accordance with our written instructions, to maintain appropriate security measures in place to protect your information to protect your information from unauthorised access, processing or use and not to sue the information for their own purposes.
+Before we share your Personal Information we require third parties to enter into an agreement committing to compliance with all relevant data protection laws and we require them to have appropriate security measures in place to protect your information from unauthorised access, processing or use.

 HOW WE LOOK AFTER YOUR INFORMATION

-We will retain your information during the term of your interaction with us or for as long as we reasonably require to retain the information for our legitimate interests, such as for the purposes of exercising our legal rights.
+We will retain your information during the term of your interaction with us or for as long as we reasonably require the information for our legitimate interests or for the purposes of exercising our legal rights and obligations.

-Save where information is provided via the on line application tracking system as described in the section below, we retain information relating to the applications of unsuccessful candidates in any recruitment for six months after the start date of the successful candidate.
-This includes application forms, letters, cvs, interview scoring sheets and any recruitment related correspondence.
+Save where information is provided via the online application tracking system as described in the section below or via our video interviewing system, we retain information relating to the applications of unsuccessful candidates in any recruitment for six months after the start date of the successful candidate.
+This includes application forms, letters, CVs, interview scoring sheets and any recruitment related correspondence.
 This is to enable providing references and to ensure that relevant information is available for any post-employment or post contract query relating to HMRC or Employment litigation.

-If you are successful, your information will be kept along with any other employee related personal information you provide us in your personnel records for the duration of your employment with us and for seven years (7) after this date in accordance with the company Privacy Notice.
+If you are successful, your information will be kept along with any other employee related Personal Information you provide us in your personnel records for the duration of your employment with us and for seven years (7) after this date in accordance with our Privacy Notices.